 If you don’t know, a baby Sprinkle is held when someone is pregnant with her second, third, or fourth child.
 Since the Sprinkle is a fairly new addition to the party world, there isn’t much guidance explaining the etiquette of this occasion.
 So today I’m sharing a few pointers and ideas as well as a lovely Sprinkle my friend recently held for an expecting mother.

 A Sprinkle is typically a lower key affair than a shower (hence the name “sprinkle”!) and usually just the mother’s closest friends and family are invited.
 Generally, it is a celebration of the mom and arrival of her newest bundle of joy, and not a “stock the nursery” kind of gathering.
+In other words, registering for sprinkles is a big no-no.

 Let’s also not forget that your friends in this same stage of life are probably attending multiple wedding and baby showers a month and, frankly, the costs add up.
 (No one would ever say that aloud, but I guarantee most people feel that way!).
 Most people will probably be relieved that this sprinkle is just a fun get together and not something in which they have to bring one more gift.